-Wisconsin Homes and Dynamic homes have taken all guesswork out of pricing.
+Wisconsin Homes has taken all guesswork out of pricing.
 They know exactly how much a home will cost, how much material it will take, and how long it will take to build.

 When you contract the price for your home, you are guaranteed that price unless you direct a change order.
 Unlike a site-built home, there are no surprises or cost overruns along the way.
 The price is the price.

 3.3 What is included in the base price?Back to questions

 At Kelly Building Systems, we include many additional items in our base price that you may not find elsewhere.
 This makes for a higher quality home and makes the building process easier for you.